projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 along with some prose documentation in ``.rst`` files.
 The ACRN configuration option documentation is created based on details maintained in schema definition files (``.xsd``) in the ``misc/config_tools/schema`` folder.
-These schema definition files are used by the ACRN configurator tool to validate the XML scenario configuration files as well as to hold documentation about each option.
+These schema definition files are used by the ACRN Configurator tool to validate the XML scenario configuration files as well as to hold documentation about each option.
 For
 example: